ZervoTheProtogen/srmp-public/manual.md

 <summary>:penguin: Linux</summary>
     <details>
         <summary>- Steam</summary>
-        🟢 Compatible: By using proton and then installing the mod as you would on windows, you get the same performance and probably no issues.
+        🟢 Compatible: By using proton and then installing the mod as you would on windows, you get the same performance and seemingly no issues.
+If the mod UI is missing text you need to install the ms arial font.
     </details>
     <details>
         <summary>- Epic Games</summary>
-        🟡 Kinda works: So far only tested through Heroic Games Launcher as well as Lutris.
-I have had broken UI but that could likely be due to how bad my old setup was.
-Seems to have slightly worse performance than on Steam but it is likely not an issue with SRMP and that difference was pretty much eliminated for me after enabling virtual desktop.
+        🟢 Compatible: So far only tested through Heroic Games Launcher as well as Lutris, but works just as well as native windows.
+If the mod UI is missing text you need to install the ms arial font.
     </details>
     <details>
         <summary>- GoG</summary>
         🟡 Kinda works: I've only done minimal testing but from what the information I gathered there didn't seem to be any issues.
 Will still put this as Kinda works until I gather more data.
+If the mod UI is missing text you need to install the ms arial font.
     </details>
     <details>
         <summary>- Microsoft Store</summary>